roamingowl/github-action-docker-deno-template/README.md

 - it's deno!
 - no huge bundles and slow actions download in workflows
-- can be bundled to nodejs with [@deno/dnt](https://github.com/denoland/dnt) and then whole action switched to js
+- can be bundled to nodejs with [@deno/dnt](https://github.com/denoland/dnt) and then whole action switched to js.
+But this is experimental and often fails with complex action with npm dependencies.
+So don't rely on this option too much...
 - no more node_modules
 - no prettier
 - no eslint